 9. Rava Uttapam or Semolina Pancakes

 This is a quicker version of regular uttapam and best for a quick tiffin box for kids' breakfast or school lunch boxes.
 This is a mixture of semolina or rava and curd.
-Add vegetables to make this healthier option.
+Add vegetables to make this a healthier option.

 10. Mysore Bonda